reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     az iot hub monitor-events --hub-name "iot-az220-training-<DeploymentID>"
     ```

-    Be sure to replace the **<DeploymentID>** value with <inject key="DeploymentID" enableCopy="true" />.
+   >**Note:** Be sure to replace the **<DeploymentID>** value with <inject key="DeploymentID" enableCopy="true" />.

 1. Observe the output displayed in the Cloud Shell.
 With everything still running, notice the output of the previous command in the Cloud Shell will display a JSON representation of the messages being received by the Azure IoT Hub.
 The output should look similar to the following:

     ![](./media2/lab09img10.png)

 1. Close the **Cloud Shell** window.

   >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:

   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.